 The disease often presents in childhood with the hallmark ocular symptoms of ptosis, pigmentary retinopathy and PEO, followed by the progressive occurrence of several other signs, depending on the tissue distribution of the molecular anomaly.
 The most frequently associated features include bilateral sensorineural deafness, heart involvement (cardiomyopathy, cardiac conduction defect), central nervous system involvement (cerebellar ataxia, dysarthria, bilateral facial weakness, intellectual deficit), skeletal muscle myopathy, intestinal disorders, endocrine disorders (delayed puberty, hypoparathyroidism, diabetes), and renal failure.
 The disease progresses slowly, over decades, with new symptoms appearing and previous symptoms slowly worsening.
 A very few cases of Pearson syndrome have progressed into KSS.

 KSS is caused by deletions of large portions of mitochondrial DNA (mtDNA), resulting in the loss of genes involved in the oxidative phosphorylation pathway.
 Deletions are heteroplasmic (i.e. a single cell can harbor both deleted and normal DNA molecules).
 Symptoms only appear if the proportion of abnormal DNA is high.
 The abnormal DNA threshold depends on the organ (e.g. about 60% for the skeletal striated muscle).
 Exceptional cases of KSS may be observed in the absence of a typical single large mtDNA deletion.
 They may be due either to point mutations located in the mtDNA encompassing tRNA genes or in nuclear genes involved in mtDNA maintenance (i.e. RRM2B).

-Differential diagnosis includes any disease caused by large mtDNA deletions or with an overlapping clinical picture, such as Pearson syndrome or maternally-inherited progressive external ophthalmoplegia (see this term).
+Differential diagnoses include any disease caused by large mtDNA deletions or with an overlapping clinical picture, such as Pearson syndrome or maternally-inherited progressive external ophthalmoplegia.

 Prenatal diagnosis is usually not performed.